Spring health concerns we all need to look out for

 Unfortunately the end of winter doesn’t necessarily signal the end of the cold and flu season.
 While we are most likely to be through the worst of it, often the flu season drags on through September and October.

 So don’t let your guard down just yet.
 Keep up with the hand-washing, cover your coughs and sneezes, keep things nice and clean and avoid sharing things such as towels, cups and plates, especially with those who have flu-like symptoms.

 The common cold is still around as well so look out for symptoms such as sore throat, runny nose, congestion and fatigue (refer to our post on the differences between the cold and flu to find out more).

-Whether a cold or the flu, we can help you through.
-We can arrange testing to determine if it is the flu, and if so which strain, and advise on an appropriate course of action.
-We can also supply you with a medical certificate for your employer should you need time off to recuperate.
+Whether a cold or the flu, do not hesitate to seek medical advice based on your own circumstances.
+We may arrange testing to determine if it is the flu, and if so which strain, and then may advise on an appropriate course of action.
+If you need one we may also supply you with a medical certificate for your employer should you need time off to recuperate.

 4. Insects and Animals

 Eeek!
 If you’re not a fan of creepy crawlies…look away now.
 Spring is a time when some animals start to wake up from their winter slumber and become more active.
 They’re also overly-protective of their young families, all of which can cause issues for us humans!

 Mosquitoes start to mobilise as the weather warms up, and particularly like moist, warm conditions, so take extra care if you live near wetlands or are experiencing warm, wet weather.
 A good quality mosquito repellent containing DEET may help, or a natural alternative such as citronella or tea tree oil may also do the trick.